maryi/CSCW-Project/Personal activity log/Maryi.md

 * Finished Ethics application and attachments: Participant consent form, email invitation and survey.
 * Sent Ethics application to Peggy for revision and approval.
 * Group meeting

+Oct 22 -1h
+* Organizing repo, posting on some issues -providing help and keeping discussions going